0phoff/topcraft/README.md

 <dd>

 Tool to benchmark timings.
-This tool use the `Timer` to measure your code executions multiple times and report the best and average results.
+This tool use the `Time` class to measure your code executions multiple times and report the best and average results.

 </dd>

-<dt>Profiler</dt>
+<dt>Mem</dt>
 <dd>

-Profiler tool that allows you to measure memory usage in 3 ways:
+Memory Profiling tool that allows you to measure memory usage in 3 ways:
 - start() - split() - stop() methods
 - decorator
 - context manager